nishihatapalmer/TreeTable/README.md

 ### Expanding and collapsing nodes
 Selected nodes can be expanded or collapsed by clicking to the left of the expand handle, or via the keyboard with the `+` and `-` keys.
 The keys to use are configurable by calling `model.setExpandChar()` and `model.setCollapseChar()`.
 You can set them both to be the same char if you prefer, e.g. space bar toggles expand/collapse.

-When a node expands or collapses, it fires a `TreeTableEvent`, which you can subscribe to.
+When a node expands or collapses, the model fires a `TreeTableEvent`, which you can subscribe to.
 A listener has the option of cancelling the event.
 It is allowed to make modifications to the tree structure for the node being processed and any of its children.
 It must not modify other areas of the tree.

 ### Icons
 To supply icons for nodes in the tree column, override `TreeTableModel.getNodeIcon(node)`.